nk53/hpc-gui/docs/source/server.rst

 Pages config
 ^^^^^^^^^^^^

-The pages configuration (``pages.yml``) maps a page/endpoint a dict that will be passed directly to the page's Jinja template as the variable ``page``.
+The pages configuration (``pages.yml``) maps a page/endpoint to a dict that will be passed directly to the page's Jinja template as the variable ``page``.
 Currently, the only required property is the page title.

 ========  ===========
 Property  Description